aredn/documentation/arednGettingStarted/installing_firmware.rst

 The diagram above shows that your computer with the downloaded firmware image must be connected to the node using Ethernet cables in order to install the AREDN |trade| image.
 It is helpful to connect the computer and node through a simple Ethernet switch so that the switch can maintain the computer's network link even when the node is rebooting.

-Different node hardware will require different methods for installing the AREDN |trade| firmware.
+Different radio hardware will require different methods for installing the AREDN |trade| firmware.
 For **Ubiquiti** 802.11n devices, your computer's `TFTP <https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol>`_ *client* will connect to the node's TFTP *server* in order to upload the firmware image.
 For Ubiquiti 802.11ac devices you will follow a separate procedure explained below.
 For **Mikrotik** and **TP-LINK** devices, your computer will run a `PXE <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ *server* and the node's remote boot *client* will download the boot image from your computer.
 For **GL-iNet** devices, your computer's web browser will connect to the node's web server to upload the firmware image.
 Refer to the specific procedures below for your node hardware.

 If you experience an issue uploading firmware to your device you can refer to the *Firmware Tips* document in the **How-To Guide**.